ionic-team/stencil-site/versioned_docs/version-v3.0/framework-integration/vue.md

 If you are using a monorepo tool (Lerna, Nx, etc.), skip this section.
 :::

-Before you can successfully build a local version of your Vuu component library, you will need to link the Stencil package to the Vuu package.
+Before you can successfully build a local version of your Vue component library, you will need to link the Stencil package to the Vue package.

 From your Stencil project's directory, run the following command: